 - As an adjective, it describes something rare, something unlikely, something minimal, or marginal chances of occurring.
-For example, in the summer, meteorologists mention a “slight chance of rain” on a daily basis.
+For example, in the summer, meteorologists mention a “slight chance of rain” on an almost-daily basis.

 - As a past tense verb, “slighted” means when someone feels cheated, dissed, or ignored by someone else.

 Sleight (pronounced “sly-t”) is a noun.
 It means skill, strategy, or cunning in a particular area.
 It’s not usually used on its own, but in the phrase “sleight of hand.”
 Sleight of hand is the skill, trickery, and dexterity demonstrated by magicians and some street performers.

 - Sleight of hand means trickery, skill, or deftness in using one’s hands.
 Perhaps the most famous practitioners of sleight of hand are magicians and some street performers.

 Figuratively speaking, the idiom “sleight of hand” can also mean being a tricky or deceitful person.
 This phrase is mentioned in U2’s 1987 song, “With or Without You,” a ballad about a tumultuous, on-again, off-again relationship.